Best Books From 2017

 In the early 1900s, teenage Sunja meets a wealthy man near her seaside home in Korea and becomes pregnant, only to discover that the man is married.
 He attempts to buy her off, but she instead accepts another man’s offer and follows him to Japan, where they are discriminated against both for being Korean and Christian.

-Sunja’s decision to leave her home, and reject her son’s powerful father, sets the stage for this epic novel that follows four generations of a poor Korean immigrant family in 20th-century Japan.
-It is a history of one family and a political history of the relationship between Japanese and Koreans throughout the 1900s.
+Sunja’s decision to leave her home and reject her son’s powerful father sets the stage for this epic novel that follows four generations of a poor Korean immigrant family in 20th-century Japan.
+It is a history of one family and a political history of the relationship between the Japanese and Koreans throughout the 1900s.

 This book is a bit slow to start, and it can take some time to become familiar with all of the characters, but the investment pays off for most readers!
 This epic deals with many challenging issues that some readers might find triggering.